Warbo/chriswarbo-net/blog/2014-12-22-controlling_side_effects.md

 > My math background made me realize that each object could have several algebras associated with it, and there could be families of these, and that these would be very very useful.

-The only difference between my Java example and my earlier Haskell/Agda example is that the functional version operates in two phases: calculating which operations to perform (building a `Program`{.agda} containing `Ops`{.agda}) is separate to performing those operations (applying an interpreter function to a `Program`{.agda}).
+The only difference between my Java example and my earlier Haskell/Agda example is that the functional version operates in two phases: calculating which operations to perform (building a `Program`{.haskell} containing `Ops`{.haskell}) is separate to performing those operations (applying an interpreter function to a `Program`{.haskell}).

 However, keep in mind that we're not doing imperative programming, so there's is no inherent notion of time: we get the same result no matter which order we evaluate stuff in (that's the [Church-Rosser Theorem](http://en.wikipedia.org/wiki/Church%E2%80%93Rosser_theorem)).
 Hence these two "phases" are *logically* distinct (defined separately), but not necessarily *temporally* distinct (running separately).
-In practice, we tend to define our `Program`{.agda} lazily, so it gets constructed on-demand by the interpreter.
+In practice, we tend to define our `Program`{.haskell} lazily, so it gets constructed on-demand by the interpreter.

 This is a bit like having a `main`{.c} loop containing a `switch`{.c}, for example (forgive mistakes; I've never used function pointers in C):